thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-31-Azure-OpenAI-Deployment-with-terraform.markdown

 ## Batch Service
 The Batch deployment type is ideal for those inference jobs that aren't time-sensitive.
 * **Asynchronous Processing**: 24-hour asynchronous processing of jobs is allowed.
-* **Cost-Effective**: About 50% more cost-effective compared with stardard deployments.
+* **Cost-Effective**: About 50% more cost-effective compared with standard deployments.
 * **Global Capacity**: It uses spare capacity globally.

 ### Use Cases